hatonthecat/Voynich-Manuscript/README.md

 OPJViewer http://dsplab.diei.unipg.it/~baruffa/OPJViewer/win32/

 Lots of file formats I'm seeing just JP2.
 I've never had worse out of the box support for any format.
 Not even IrfanView would work after installing *all* of the reccomended plugins.
+Update 8/11/2023 (IrfanView does work with JP2, it took a few tries installing the plugin and copying them to the plugin folder AND selecting the box for JP2)

 https://en.wikipedia.org/wiki/JPEG_2000
 https://www.openjpeg.org/